zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/tutorials/Win Conditions.md

 priority: 1
 order: 13
 ---
-> [!tip]- Goal - How does the player win the game?
+> [!info]- Goal - How does the player win the game?
 > Certain conditions need to be met before the player can win.
 These may be
 > Every game has different win conditions, sometimes multiple ways.

-> **Win conditions** in games define the specific objectives or criteria that players must meet in order to achieve victory.
+>[!info] **Win conditions** in games define the specific objectives or criteria that players must meet in order to achieve victory.
 They provide a sense of purpose and direction for players, and add stakes to the gameplay.
+>

->[!tip]- Example Win Conditions
+>Example Win Conditions
 >**Simplified Win Conditions for Game Development in Godot:**
 >
 > - **Reach the end:** Get to the final level or destination.